-This vegan black bean quinoa salad made with edamame, corn, and red peppers is packed with plant protein, dense in nutrients, and a fan favorite among my kids.
+This vegan black bean edamame salad made with quinoa, corn, and red peppers is packed with plant protein, dense in nutrients, and a fan favorite among my kids.
 A slightly spicy lime dressing pulls the fresh flavors together.
 It’s perfect as a stand alone main dish.

 You know those day when you open the refrigerator and you realize you’re running low on supplies, but you’ve got a bunch of random ingredients you need to eat before they spoil?